agorevski/CopilotCreations/README.md

 2. Required scopes: `repo` (Full control of private repositories)
 3. Add credentials to your `.env` file

+## Prompt Configuration

+The `config.yaml` file contains prompt templates that are prepended to user prompts for specific commands.
+This allows customization of the base requirements for project creation (e.g., requiring CI/CD pipelines, documentation, test coverage).

+See the file for available configuration options.

 ## Architecture Highlights

 - **Factory Pattern** - Bot instances are created via `get_bot()` factory function for better testability